manymodels/public-ai/atlas/README.md

 * Backups: Implementing a visualization of the rarity of works in the library[7], and where they are held, based on existing catalog information.
 Building on this excellent [visualization of all ISBNs](https://phiresky.github.io/blog/2025/visualizing-all-books-in-isbn-space/).
 * Reference works: [Building a bigger wiki](https://github.com/wikius/omnipedia).[5] – an AI project to build tools for automating curation and review at scale, to keep pace with the improvements in producing summaries and sourced synthesis about a topic.
 * Concordance Catalog: OpenCat[5] – Implementing a global open-data alternative to WorldCat that all GLAM institutions can contribute their metadata to, if they want it to be freely accessible to all.
 Working so far with a network of librarians in the US and Europe.
-* Concordance Library:[3] Amplifying the work of the Internet Archive across more institutions and jurisdictions, to collect and preserve copies of everything in the global catalog.
+* [Concordance](https://docs.google.com/document/d/1DCJdStQJISEzSNu9H2vnDLaqx_5_NWjWpPnJvUsvn88/) Library:[3] Amplifying the work of the Internet Archive across more institutions and jurisdictions, to collect and preserve copies of everything in the global catalog.
 * Concordance Crawl: FineWeb2 does an excellent job of adding curation, clustering, and linguistic diversity to CommonCrawl; this would combine that work with the complementary work of the Wayback Machine (to gather more comprehensive snapshots of many sites) and Common Corpus (to identify the largest freely-licensed subset).
 * Fully open frontier models: Training the best possible model on sources grouped by how freely they are licensed.
 In progress by Pleias and a few others, needs support.
 * .. _[(add yours!)](https://docs.google.com/forms/d/1_HKkfLimn_krqkNdMHgo1we7iXmfJDDlkHB_JHXX08s/edit)_

 ## Events
 - April 16, 2025:  Workshop @Berkman-Klein Center, Cambridge MA
-- March 26, 2025:  Cosmos Demo Day [slides](https://docs.google.com/presentation/d/1stAGX3S7OV78N8IShyDuHmfBvUzYOM9I0UQcxjMuMB8/) (a sponsor of this work!)
+- March 26, 2025:  Cosmos Demo Day [slides](https://docs.google.com/presentation/d/1stAGX3S7OV78N8IShyDuHmfBvUzYOM9I0UQcxjMuMB8/) (sponsor of this work!)
 - March 15, 2025:  Talk + office hours @Funding the Commons, SF
 - March 9, 2025:   Wikipedia + AI @SXSW, Austin
 - February 12-15, 2025: [AI Action II](https://docs.google.com/document/d/1IyP2jGob6Zxp1V7jjN1Ax--r45FHGYBgDhK31eoMNVU/edit?tab=t.0){:target="_blank" rel="noopener"} on the future of libraries, at Chateau du Fey in Joigny, France